JordanJefferson/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
 This project displays network traffic between Azure Virtual Machines using Wireshark and explores the impact of Network Security Groups (NSGs).
-The objective was to observe real-time network behavior, analyze packet flows, and enforce security rules to control traffic. <br />
+The objective was to observe real-time network behavior and packet flows and enforce security rules to control traffic. <br />